 Thursday, September 17th, 2015

 Streeterville has occasionally been called a gateway to Chicago, and as area assessments go that isn’t too far off the mark.
-Streeterville’s home to much of Downtown Chicago’s world-renowned shopping, dining, architecture, culture and much more.
-The neighborhood is probably best known as the family-friendly home of Navy Pier, but beyond the pier, Streeterville has a lot to offer.
-The neighborhood boasts dining options ranging from four-star French cuisine and brunch specialists to good old fashioned pub food.
+Living in Streeterville, Chicago, means being around world-renowned shopping, dining, architecture, culture and much more.
+The neighborhood is probably best known as the family-friendly home of Navy Pier, but beyond the pier, it has a lot to offer.
+The Streeterville neighborhood boasts dining options ranging from four-star French cuisine and brunch specialists to good old fashioned pub food.
 Entertainment comes in the form of outdoor recreation at Ohio Street Beach or arts appreciation at the Museum of Contemporary Art.
 Sandwiched between the Chicago River, the shore of Lake Michigan and the southern half of the Magnificent Mile, Streeterville is truly downtown Chicago, unfiltered, and pretty much everything the Loop has to offer is right at its resident’s fingertips.
 The neighborhood’s top half is dominated by Northwestern Memorial Hospital and a literal sea of doctor’s offices, healthcare clinics and rehabilitation centers.
 By contrast, Streeterville’s bottom half features an almost uniquely attractive assortment of spectacularly finished new construction rental condominiums and luxury apartment buildings with breathtaking views— in addition to the Tribune Tower, the University of Chicago Booth School of Business, the NBC Tower and a string of hotels and high-rise office buildings.

 The story of how Streeterville got its name—from “Captain” George Wellington Streeter—is a controversial tale littered with gun battles, false property deeds and years’ worth of eviction suits.
 It began in 1886 when the Captain’s ship found itself lodged in one of the Lake’s sandbar after a storm.
 After the storm, Streeter invited building contractors to pile up waste around it as they would have back when Lake Michigan was used as a dumping ground during the cleanup following the Great Chicago Fire of 1871.
 Streeter claimed the marshland that piling process left behind as his own and it wasn’t until decades later that the courts could finally rule against him.
 You’ll find a statue of the Captain standing on this formerly contested site as a reference to its early history.
 That sandbar is now some of Downtown Chicago’s most sought after rental real estate.